 Make sure to always protect yourself with gloves and a respirator whenever you work with dye in its powder form.
 A dust mask is not enough protection to safely work with dye powder!

-We’re going to mix the dye to 1% concentration of the fiber weight.
+We’re going to mix the dye to 1% concentration of the fibre weight.
 Since our 4 skeins weigh 400 grams, we want to measure out 4 grams for 1% concentration.
 Add 4 grams of citric acid to the cup.
 Top the cup with hot water.

 Mix well and set aside.